zi00duck/Begonia-Kernel-Builder/README.md

 | [Power](https://github.com/Saikrishna1504/kernel_xiaomi_mt6785) | SOON | ⏰ | ⏰ | ⏰ |
 | [Nova](https://github.com/Nova-Kernels/kernel_xiaomi_mt6785) | ✅ | ✅ | ✅ | ✅ |

-⚠️ The susfs patched version for power kernel will be coming soon from sai side.
+⚠️ The susfs patched version for power kernel will be coming soon from [Saikrishna1504](https://github.com/Saikrishna1504) side.
 So wait for a while and be patient.

 ## Thanks